digst/cloud/design.md

 In the initial version SIT will manually deploy images on request from the Application Developer or Platform Consumer.
 This request can be automated from the image repository.

-A common labeling schema should be maintained with clear definitions and consequences of labeling an images.
-The labeling schema should support the Platform Providers fx by pointing to 'last known working version', 'prefered version' and 'never-deploy-this-again version'.
+A common labeling schema are maintained with clear definitions and consequences of labeling an images.
+The labeling schema supports the Platform Providers fx by pointing to 'last known working version', 'prefered version' and 'never-deploy-this-again version'.